What are the academic requirements?

-- My referee(s) did not receive an email or I need to change my referee.
+My referee(s) did not receive an email or I need to change my referee.

 Please contact email@example.com and they will be able to assist you.
 Please include your full name and your University of Waterloo ID number (eight-digit number beginning with 20).

-- I am having difficulty with the Quest online application system.
+I am having difficulty with the Quest online application system.

 Please contact firstname.lastname@example.org for assistance.
 Please include your full name and your Waterloo ID number (eight-digit number beginning with 20) if available.

-- I have not received my Waterloo ID number.
+I have not received my Waterloo ID number.

 It normally takes three business days after applying to OUAC to receive your Waterloo ID number.

-- What are the TOEFL and GRE codes for ETS?
+What is the TOEFL code for ETS?

-- When are the GRE and English language scores due?
+When are the English language scores due?